phyze/kafkaMessageQ-API/README.md

 ## Quick start

 ##### Producer Asynchronous
-Note: Asynchronous in AMCO meaning producer produces the messages to brokers by \
+Note: Asynchronous in KafkaMessageQ meaning producer produces the messages to brokers by \
-using synchronous send message of the kafka client library, AMCO only using \
+using synchronous send message of the kafka client library, KafkaMessageQ only using \
 synchronous of the kafka client library.